Harry Potter and the Cursed Child: Act Four

-One Part Revisions
+One-part revisions

-The one-part version of the play, currently playing in Hamburg, Melbourne, New York, Tokyo, and Toronto, had over an hour and a half of content cut from the show to bring the runtime down to 3 hours and 30 minutes, including a 20-minute intermission.
+The one-part version of the play, currently playing in Hamburg, New York, Los Angeles, Tokyo, and Toronto, had over an hour and a half of content cut from the show to bring the runtime down to 3 hours and 30 minutes, including a 20-minute intermission.
 The dream sequences involving Young Harry, the Dursleys and Hagrid have all been removed, as well as the conversations Scorpius has with Polly Chapman and Draco in the Dark World.
-The St Oswald's location has been replaced with Amos Diggory's private residence, and the character of Lily Potter Jr is now only mentioned in the show.
+The St Oswald's location has been replaced with Amos Diggory's private residence, and the character of Lily Potter Jnr is now only mentioned in the show.

-One major change to the characterisation of Albus and Scorpius is a romantic subplot between the two.
-Instead of Delphi identifying Albus' weakness of friendship on the Quidditch pitch, as it is written in the two part play, she stares down Scorpius and tauntingly says "love".
-In the penultimate scene, instead of asking Rose out on a date, Scorpius asks her to be his friend, and she encourages the two boys to pursue their romantic feelings for each other.
-Finally, as they visit the cemetery, Albus comes out to Harry, saying that Scorpius will always be the most important person in his life, to which Harry responds warmly.
-These changes have since been reflected in the two part version of the play.
+The one-part version also makes Albus and Scorpius's relationship more explicitly romantic.
+Rose is a platonic friend to Scorpius rather than a love interest, and when Harry and Albus visit Cedric's grave, Albus tells Harry that Scorpius will always be the most important person in his life, to which Harry responds warmly.
+These changes have since been made in the two-part version of the play.

 Productions

 Harry Potter and the Cursed Child, a two-part play, was written by British playwright Jack Thorne based on an original story by Rowling, John Tiffany, and Thorne.
 Some websites listed all three as authors of the script, but by 26 July 2016, the official website for the play and many others were listing Thorne as the sole script writer.

 The play is directed by Tiffany with choreography by Steven Hoggett, set design by Christine Jones, costume design by Katrina Lindsay, lighting design by Neil Austin, music by Imogen Heap, and sound design by Gareth Fry.
 In addition, special effects were created by Jeremy Chernick, with illusions by Jamie Harrison, and musical supervision by Martin Lowe.

 The producers and Rowling have maintained a campaign called #KeepTheSecrets to ask people who have seen the play not to reveal its major twists.
 The slogan is printed on the tickets for the play and badges with the slogan are handed out for free during intervals.
-People buying their tickets online are emailed a video after the play from J.K.
-Rowling asking them to support the campaign.
+People buying their tickets online are emailed a video after the play from J. K. Rowling asking them to support the campaign.